 Hair loss is not a permanent consequence of the Ketogenic diet.
 It only happens because of reasons like drastic dietary transition, increased body stress, low proteins, and vitamin deficiencies.

-Consult with a professional or do your own research and you can find out exactly what food you can consume during your Keto diet that can fulfill your nutrient deficiencies without adding to your weight.
+Consult with a professional or do your own research and you can find out exactly what food you can consume that can fulfill your nutrient deficiencies without adding to your weight.

-In this way, you can continue to be on your Keto diet while also getting rid of the hair loss problem as quickly as possible.
-Consult a nutritionist for your most ideal Keto diet plan so you can maintain that gorgeous set of hair while looking and feeling fit.
+In this way, you can continue to be on your customized plan while learning how to stop hair loss on the ketogenic diet.
+Consult a nutritionist for your most ideal plan so you can maintain that gorgeous set of hair while looking and feeling fit.